RTS2013/RTS/newReadMe.md

   * Night will be bad for Humans; reduced visability, slower movement? etc...
   * Day will be bad for Mutants; reduced visability, more damage? etc...
-  * Robots might overheat during the day and spend too much power at night (cuz they're solar and THE STRONGEST) what about a 4 part day cycle? day = bad for mutant, night = bad for humans, dawn / dusk = even odds only one level (just barriers)? or bi-level (with ramps?)?  water ?  do different terrains spawn different "enemies"; does a map with no desert fail to produce "enemies" w/venom?
+  * Robots might overheat during the day and spend too much power at night (cuz they're solar and THE STRONGEST)
+  * 4 part day cycle: 2min per cycle; 1day = 8min (10sec graphic "cycle warning"?)
+      day = bad for mutant, bad for robots night = bad for humans, bad for robots dawn / dusk = even odds, for robots too
+  * only one level (just barriers).
+  * ?? water ??  do different terrains spawn different "enemies"; does a map with no desert fail to produce "enemies" w/venom?

 Avatar: Yes